 - Location of existing street furniture like tree pits, utility poles, utility access spots, sign posts, and parking pay stations and their distance from the nearest edge of the proposed parklet

 - Parklet dimensions and amenities

-The City will first review your proposed location to determine its feasibility.
-If SDOT deems the site acceptable and selects your parklet location as part of the pilot program, staff will then conduct a preliminary design review and make a public notification before undertaking permit review and considering final approval.
+The City reviewed the proposed locations to determine their feasibility.
+For those sites accepted as part of the pilot program, staff will now conduct a preliminary design review and make a public notification before undertaking permit review and considering final approval.
 The graphic below shows the permitting process as it currently exists.